Boise seeks crucial COVID-19 data through wastewater testing

 Idaho COVID-19 latest: Latest news and daily updates | Map of confirmed Idaho cases | Timelines tracking case trends | Gov. Little’s plan to reopen Idaho in stages | COVID-19 resources | Testing sites | Employers hiring | Help nonprofits | Full COVID-19 coverage

-That data, expected back sometime in late May, will then be used by city leadership and other agencies to hopefully better understand how the virus spreads in Boise and possibly help provide early warning signs for future outbreaks.
+Falconer said the city has already been doing testing for a couple of weeks.
+The first wave of results should be back at the end of this week or early next week.
+The city plans to continue testing through at least August.
+At the end of May, city leaders will evaluate the results and effectiveness of testing, which will determine how often they do it.

+It costs $120 per sample and the money is coming out of the city's water renewal fund.

-“This is a new and proactive way to provide our experts and decision makers critical data to get a fuller picture of COVID-19 in our community," said Steve Burgos, Public Works Director at the City of Boise.
+“This is a new and proactive way to provide our experts and decision-makers critical data to get a fuller picture of COVID-19 in our community," said Boise Public Works Director Steve Burgos.
 "We jumped at the opportunity to help our community in any way possible."

 Idaho is one of 42 states currently working with Biobot to collect wastewater samples for COVID-19 research purposes.